 How would you sum up Barbados is a few words?

 We have found Barbados to be a hot spot for English tourists, with many fellow English holidaymakers enjoying the sun.
 Also, we’d say the locals of the island are incredibly courteous.

 What brought you to Barbados for a holiday?

-We were looking for a family friendly holiday, as I am here with my husband and two children.
-We are staying at Mullins Bay House which is extremely family friendly and a great place for kids.
-It has a nice garden, pool and is just a short walk to the beach.
+We were looking for a family-friendly holiday, as I am here with my husband and two children.
+We are staying at Mullins Bay House, which is too family-friendly and a great place for kids.
+It has a lovely garden, pool and is just a short walk to the beach.

 What would you say is the best place your children have been?

 The Crane Beach was brilliant for the kids as they enjoyed being able to bodyboard on the moderately wavy waters.
 The sea gets deeper gradually at the Crane – there isn’t a sharp drop in the water like on some of the beaches.
 This means the kids can walk a long way out with the water only coming up to their waists; however, the children do need to be able to swim well to enter the sea at The Crane as it is choppier than the waters of the West Coast.